COVID-19 Alternative Shelter Program

 Who does the COVID-19 Alternative Housing program serve?

 The City has several priority populations for COVID-19 Alternative Housing:

 Note on Front-Line City Workers

 In addition to prioritizing the vulnerable populations described above, the City launched a Front Line Worker Housing program at the onset of the coronavirus public health emergency.
 The program aimed to meet the emergency health care and COVID-19 Alternative Housing program workforce demands, should San Francisco face a workforce shortage; to prevent the spread of the virus by safely isolating City and City-funded community partners from their household members; and to provide respite for those who may be working extended hours in the face of the pandemic.
 From March through early August, this program served 1,128 front-line workers at a dedicated hotel site.
-The Front Line Worker Housing program has now transitioned to an on-demand, flexible hotel accommodation model that can address the critical emergency needs of our hospital systems and first responders in the event of a COVID-19 surge in the future.
-The City continues to provide emergency housing to employees who tests positive for COVID-19 or are suspected of having COVID-19 and are unable to safely self-isolate/quarantine due to their housing situation.
+The Front Line Worker Housing program has now transitioned to an on-demand, flexible hotel accommodation model that can address the critical emergency needs of first responders and employees who test positive for COVID-19 or are suspected of having COVID-19 and are unable to safely self-isolate/quarantine due to their housing situation.